aeternity/protocol/CHANNELS.md

  ---------------------- ----
 ```

+- `chain_hash`: transaction hash of the chain you want to use
+- `temporary_channel_id`: randomly chosen id unique between the involved peers,
 - `minimum_depth`: number of blocks until an opening transaction should be
   considered final.
 The `minimum_depth` is set by the responding peer, since
   they will typically be the one providing a service.
+- `initiator_amount`: amount the initiator is willing to commit
+- `responder_amount`: amount the initiator wants the responder to commit
+- `channel_reserve`: the minimum amount both peers need to maintain.
+This makes
+  sure that both have to lose something in case they act maliciously
+- `responder_pubkey`: the account that the initiator wants to use to open the
+  channel

+(***TODO***: This could be interactive, i.e. if the responding peer sends
+different amounts, then that might communicate that it wants these instead.)

 ##### Requirements

+*Responder*:

+- `chain_hash` MUST identify the chain to be used
+- `temporary_channel_id` MUST be unique between the involved peers
+- `lock_period` SHOULD be sufficient time to safely publish transactions to the
+  blockchain to stop a cheater
+- `responder_pubkey` MUST be a valid ed25519 pubkey

+#### `funding_created`

+Both peers need to sign

+#### `funding_signed`

+#### `funding_locked`

+Opening a channel requires an on-chain transaction.
+This transaction needs to be
+included in a block and, since we only have probabilistic finality, be
+sufficiently confirmed, s.t. the probability of a chain re-organisation is
+negligible.

+This message is exchanged by both peers to signal to each other that the above
+condition has been met from their point of view and only after both of them
+agree on this, can the channel be considered to be opened.

+##### Requirements

+A node SHOULD NOT send the `funding_locked` message unless the `channel_create`
+transaction has `minimum_depth` confirmations.

+### Initialise contract

+#### `update_init_contract`

 ### State update